hiddentao/hiddentao.com/_posts/2019-03-26-architecting-microservices-for-effective-development-and-deployment.md

 ![screenshot](/assets/img/docker-compose.png)

-This makes it easy to start up our stack locally - and indeed, with the right tooling you could probably re-use our docker composition configuration for our actual deployed instances too.
+This makes it easy to start up your stack locally - and indeed, with the right tooling you could probably re-use your docker composition configuration for your actual deployed instances too.

-And yet, our docker composition still isn't as easy as simply running a monolothic server.
+And yet, your docker composition still isn't as easy as simply running a monolothic server.

 **How about we run the backend in monolith mode during development and in micro